theccalderon/theccalderon.github.io/_posts/2019-11-29-saving-the-bar.markdown

 ## Inspiration<a name="inspiration"></a>

 You guys know how difficult is to find YOUR bar right???
 And if you happen to live in DC, you know   how expensive the drinks are...
-I've been looking for MY bar since I moved to DC with no luck, until I found [https://thecommodoredc.com/](The Commodore DC).
+I've been looking for MY bar since I moved to DC with no luck, until I found [The Commodore DC](https://thecommodoredc.com/).
 It's super close to my place, it's a small space usually not packed, the staff is great (shoutout to my boy Nate, best rum and coke in town low key) and more importantly, their house beer is 3 dollars every hour every day!!!
 Anyway, I recently found out the bar is closing because they didn't come to terms with the landlord (rumour is the landlord wants to increase the rent like 3 times the original value).
-Hoping to save the bar, the regulars and the staff put together this [http://tinyurl.com/savethecommodore](petition).
+Hoping to save the bar, the regulars and the staff put together this [petition](http://tinyurl.com/savethecommodore).
-Since I know not a lot of people will sign the petition because the bar is mainly sustained by regulars who go a lot, but are pretty much the same people every day, I decided to take matters into my own hands.
+Since I don't know how many people will sign the petition and I'm not a fan od uncertainty, I decided to take matters into my own hands.

 I decided to use [https://pptr.dev/]puppeteer which is a library that allows you to automate web browser actions using NodeJS to submit several petitions myself ;).